babel-jp/recoil-mock/README.md

 }
 ```

-In your setup file (maybe `jest.setup.js`), call `clearRecoilMockValues` so that it clears any mock values that were set in previous tests.
-Alternatively, you can place below code in each test file that mocks Recoil states.
+In your setup file (maybe `jest.setup.js`), call `clearRecoilMockValues` in a `beforeEach` callback so that it clears any mock values that were set in previous tests.

 ```js
 const { clearRecoilMockValues } = require('recoil-mock');